Skip to content

 Iranian freight train.
 Credit: CC/David Gubler

-Last week, it was reported by Iran that rail freight transit had grown by 7% to unprecedented heights, exceeding five million tonnes.
+Last week, Iran reported that rail freight transit had grown by 7% to unprecedented heights, exceeding 5 million tonnes.
 This came as a result of traffic originating from China, but also from Russia on the North-South Corridor.

-However, given the current developments, says Railreight.com, “Iran suddenly does not seem like an option for rail transit at all.
-The most important takeaway is perhaps not the achievement of a modest five million tonnes in transit, but rather that the development of rail corridors through Iran will face delays or become impossible altogether.”
+However, given the current developments, says RailFreight.com: “Iran suddenly does not seem like an option for rail transit at all.
+The most important takeaway is perhaps not the achievement of a modest 5 million tonnes in transit, but rather that the development of rail corridors through Iran will face delays or become impossible altogether.”

 This post is for paying subscribers only